DataDog/documentation/content/en/service_management/app_builder/expressions.md

 Most UI components provide built-in options such as toggles and text alignment that cover basic app usage.
 To add a custom interaction to a component, click the code editor symbol (**</>**) and enter a JS expression.

-Below are some examples of common custom interactions.

 ### Conditional visibility

 You can make the visibility of a component dependent on other components.

-For example, if you want a text component to be visible only when two text input components named `textInput0` and `textInput1` have values, use the expression `${textInput0?.value && textInput1?.value}` in the **Is Visible** property.
+For example, if you want a text component to be visible only when two text input components named `textInput0` and `textInput1` have values, use the expression `${textInput0.value && textInput1.value}` in the **Is Visible** property.

-{{< img src="service_management/app_builder/expression_example.mp4" alt="The text box is only visible if both the textInput0 and textInput1 components have values" video=true >}}

-<div class="alert alert-info">As you type an expression, App Builder offers autocomplete suggestions based on the existing queries and components in your app.
-Click on an autocomplete suggestion to use it in your expression, or use the arrow keys on your keyboard and make a selection with the Enter key.</div>

 ### Disable a component conditionally